Terms and Conditions

 Photos

 You own the photos you upload.
 You confirm you have the right to upload, improve, and share them.
-We use photos to match them to stories, improve them when you ask, and create keepsakes and books.
+We use photos to match them to stories, improve them when you ask, and create mementos and books.

 7. Other People Mentioned in Stories